impredicative/newssurvey/README.md

 ### Usage considerations
 * Refining the query text over a few iterations is often essential for receiving a sufficiently tailored response.
 * Only a single instance of the application must be run at a time, failing which throttles can aggressively be imposed by the source website and by OpenAI.
 This is also enforced at the application-level by the use of a lock file.
+* Do not browse the source website from the same IP address when a search is running, as this will result in throttling errors.

 ### Usage as application
 In the simplest case, run `python -m newssurvey` to interactively start the application.
 You will be prompted for the necessary information.